-Editor's note: This is the latest story in the "#SWFLstrong" series, profiling individuals making a positive difference in the community.
-These articles will be featured on a regular basis in the Collic Citizen, Marco Eagle and The Banner.
+Editor's note: This is the latest story in the "#SWFLstrong" series, profiling in-dividuals Making a positive difference in the community.
+These articles will be featured on a regular basis in the Collier Citizen, Marco Eagle and The Banner.

 Graffiti fills the walls of Sue Zumstein's office, but it's not spray paint.
-In-stead, scores of high school students have signed her walls, leaving a short note, proudly stating what college they're attending thanks to Quest for
+In-stein's office, but it's not spray paint.
+In-stead, scores of high school students have signed her walls, leaving a short note, proudly stating what college they're attending thanks to Quest for Success

 Success.
 The nonprofit organization, started back in 1994, has one goal - help high school student prepare for their college or university career.
 "We started out 24 years ago helping poverty-level children getting to and through college," Zumstein said.
-"Every year, we talk to the eighth grade counselors, and we try to find their best and their brightest, but who are also on free or reduced lunch.
+"Every year, we talk to the eighth grade counsel-ors, and we try to find their best and their brightest, but who are also on free or re-duced lunch.
 There is really no way that they're going to go through this college they're going to go through this college application process on their own, but at the same time, they also aren't going to be able to pay for college."
 Now, 921 students have been through the program with another 381 currently

-Now, 221 students have been through the program with another 381 currently enrolled.
+Now 921 students have been linfolgin the program with another 381 currently enrolled.
 Students from every walk of life are accepted.
 Those who can afford it pay a fee for the service.
-However, about 40 percent of students cannot and need some help.
-"Our non-fee students are either sponsored by our Quest Foundation or by local people in the community," Zumstein said.
-"So while we don't hand anyone a college scholarship, we hope that, while they're here, we're giving them the tools to find ways to pay for college."
-After being selected normally as high school freshman, employees work with students to find where they want to go in life, Quest for Success Chairman Tom Grady sail.
+However, "Our non-fee students cannot and need some help.
+"Our non-fee students are either sponsored by our Quest Foundation or by local people in the community," Zum-stein said.
+"So while we don't hand any-one a college scholarship, we hope that, while they're here, we're giving them the tools to find ways to pay for college."
+After being selected normally as high school freshman, employees work with students to find where they want to go in life, Quest for Success Chairman Tom Grady said.